MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -RemoteIPRanges
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RemoteIPRanges parameter specifies the remote IP addresses from which this connector accepts messages.
-Valid syntax for this parameter is \<Starting IP Address\>-\<Ending IP Address\>, such as 192.168.1.1-192.168.1.10.
-You can specify multiple IP address ranges separated by commas.

-You must specify a value for the RemoteIPRanges parameter when the following parameters are specified:

-- Client or Usage parameter with a value of Client

-- Internal or Usage parameter with a value of Internal

-- Partner or Usage parameter with a value of Partner

-- Custom or Usage parameter with a value of Custom

-Multiple Receive connectors on the same server can have overlapping remote IP address ranges as long as one IP address range is completely overlapped by another IP address.
-When remote IP address ranges overlap, the remote IP address range with the most specific match to the IP address of the connecting server is used.

-The default value of the RemoteIPRanges parameter for the Internet usage type is 0.0.0.0-255.255.255.255.
-This value indicates that the connector accepts connections from all remote IP addresses.

-!!!
-Exchange Server 2016

 The RemoteIPRanges parameter specifies the remote IP addresses that the Receive connector accepts messages from.
 Valid values are:

 - Single IP address: For example, 192.168.1.1 or fe80::39bd:88f7:6969:d223%11.